 Foundation Biological Chemistry

 The module will provide the student with a broad overview of biological chemistry in relation to molecules, their interactions and their roles within the human body.
-The module includes discussion of sugars, lipids, amino acids, DNA / RNA proteins and enzymes and provides the biological context of these molecules.The module is supported by 2 practical sessions and an essay submission with academic support.
+The module includes discussion of sugars, lipids, amino acids, DNA / RNA proteins and enzymes and provides the biological context of these molecules.The module is supported by 1 practical session, a calculations session and an essay submission with academic support.

 Metabolism and Homeostasis